What Is MaidSafeCoin?

 Let’s say there is an attempt to send 1 Safecoin to 2 different owners at the same time.
 Perhaps ¾ of the vaults will receive one instruction and the remaining ¼ receive a different instruction.
 The vaults would only be able to reach a consensus on one of the proposed transactions.

 History of MaidSafeCoin

 MaidSafe, a Scotland based company, started developing the SAFE network in 2006.
-The presale on April 22nd, 2014 sold 10% of all MaidSafeCoins.
-You could buy 17,000 MaidSafeCoins for 1 BTC at that time.
-The company allowed 30 days to try and reach their 8 million dollar fundraising goal, but they reached the target in just 5 hours.
+The presale on April 22nd, 2014 sold 10 percent of all MaidSafeCoins.
+You could buy 17,000 MaidSafeCoins for one BTC at that time.
+The company allowed 30 days to try and reach their eight million dollar fundraising goal, but they reached the target in just five hours.
 When the SAFE network is fully operational, you will be able to exchange the MaidSafeCoins for Safecoins.

 MaidSafeCoin Team and Progress

-15% of the Safecoins are reserved for the development team, led by founder David Irvine.
+Fifteen percent of the Safecoins is reserved for the development team, led by founder David Irvine.
 The team is currently in stage Alpha 2 on their roadmap.